git-2-github/martijnbraam-pyatem/docs/media.rst

 The frames are stored as 10-bit YCbCr data 4:2:2 with an alpha channel.
 This seems to also be a custom packing method from Blackmagic Design.
 It packs 2 luma channels, 2 alpha channels and the Cb and Cr channel in 64 bits.

+For the color conversion BT.709 coefficients are used.

 If you look at the bits of 2 consecutive pixels, which is 8 bytes: